bbartling/building-people-counter/README.md

 $ py restful_people_count.py
 ```

-There is one GET URL endpoint `http://localhost:5000/people` (tested on localhost) that will return a JSON response of the object count telemetry:
+Computer vision can be viewed in the web browser on `http://localhost:5000/people.` One GET URL endpoint `http://localhost:5000/people` (tested on localhost) that will return a JSON response of the object count telemetry:

 ```
 {
 	"info": {